dioptre/floater/README.md

 # Floater (Floating IP Management for Hetzner Cloud)
+**This is not a recommendation for using Hetzner.
+They do not have 24 hour support and scaling machines beyond their limits (10 per customer) takes months.
+There's more than one story online of people under heavy load getting switched off as traffic is incorreclty assumed to be a DDOS.
+I'm really looking forward to the day they mature, but please be warned.**

 Minimalistic floating IP setter for container clusters using Docker Swarm running on [Hetzner Cloud](https://www.hetzner.com/cloud).
 See https://docs.hetzner.cloud/ for documentation.